oracle/oci-grafana-metrics/docs/linux.md

 ## Getting OCI Configuration values

 To configure OCI Metrics Grafana Data Source, you'll need get the necessary provider and resource settings.
-In casse you are migrating from previous version 3.x.x of the OCI Metrics Grafana Plugin, you can refer to the [**Migration Instructions for Grafana OCI Metrics Data Source Settings (User Principals and Single Tenancy mode only)**](./migration.md).
+In case you are migrating from previous version 3.x.x of the OCI Metrics Grafana Plugin, you can refer to the [**Migration Instructions for Grafana OCI Metrics Data Source Settings (User Principals and Single Tenancy mode only)**](migration.md).
 If you are configuring the plugin to work in Multitenancy Mode, you will need to repeat the following steps for each of the Tenancies you want to configure with the plugin (up to 5 additional Tenancies are supported).

 ### Getting the Region